Fall decor ideas to cozy up your home

 A chunky gold throw

-ow adds a splash of vibrant, regal color to beds, sofas or statement chairs.
-Ritzy Home Classic Cable Knit Throw, made with premium cotton, is considered an ideal option.
-It features a loose-weave design appreciated for its elegant depth and dimension.
+A throw blanket adds a splash of vibrant, regal color to beds, sofas or statement chairs.
+The Lifein Throw Blanket, made with cozy polyester and chenille, is considered an ideal option.
+It features several colors and styles to suit your decor taste.

 A woodland creature plush

 Stuffed animals featuring woodland creatures are a simple, fun way to dress up beds or sofas.
-Jellycat Cordy Roy Fox is a popular pick for his soft, velvety corduroy body.
-He sits up on his own and has cuddly arms and legs.
+Jellycat Cordy Roy Fox is a popular pick for its soft, velvety corduroy body.
+It sits up on its own and has cuddly arms and legs.

 A pair of orange throw pillows

 Orange is considered a signature fall color, and it works well for accent decor like throw pillows.
-Vincenzo Square Throw Pillows have a luxurious, dimpled velvet design.
-The pillows have a duck feather fill that contours to the shape of your body.
+The Miulee Fall Throw Pillow Covers have a luxurious, zigzag velvet design.
+The pillow covers come in four sizes and two colors.
+You’ll have to buy pillow inserts separately.

 A harvest-inspired tablecloth